nicolasnkGH/media-download/README.md

 - **Flaresolverr**:
   - A CAPTCHA solving service for use with various torrent providers or media indexers.

+- **Bazar**:
+  - Bazarr is a **subtitle management** tool that automatically downloads subtitles for TV shows and movies.
+It integrates with **Sonarr** and **Radarr** to automatically search for and download subtitles from various providers.

+#### Subtitle Providers Supported:
+Bazarr integrates with multiple subtitle providers to enhance the subtitle download experience:
+- **Addic7ed**: A popular provider offering subtitles for a wide range of TV shows.
+- **Animetosho**: A provider specializing in anime subtitles.
+- **EmbeddedSubtitles**: Extracts subtitles directly from media files without downloading them externally.
+- **OpenSubtitles**: A major subtitle provider with a large database of subtitles for movies and TV shows.
+- **SuperSubtitles**: A provider that offers subtitles for various TV shows and movies.
+- **TVSubtitles**: A subtitle provider focusing on TV shows.
+- **YifySubtitles**: A provider known for subtitles related to Yify torrents.

 ## 📝 Environment Variables